davidoluseun/myFlirt/README.md

 # myFlirt

-myFlirt is a coming-soon-langing or a be-notified page for a mobile application.
+myFlirt is a coming-soon-langing or a be-notify page for a mobile application.
 The page was to get user's email saved in the database to be notify when the app is published.

-It was a Designer/Frontend Combo I did while at HNGi7 Internship.
+It was a Designer/Frontend Combo work I did at HNGi7 Internship.

 [Live link](https://myflirt.herokuapp.com/)